fbpx

 The Bell Rock Pathway offers an easy Sedona hike with stunning views of the red rock formations.
 The trail is 2.8 miles round trip, but you can turn back at any point to make the hike shorter.

-The Bell Rock Pathway offers an easy hike that takes you on a journey around the base of this incredible formation, providing stunning views of the red rocks from all angles.
+Bell Rock is one of Sedona’s most iconic natural landmarks, and this easy hike takes you on a journey around the base of this incredible formation, providing stunning views of the red rocks from all angles.

 And, of course, what makes this hike extra special is how up close and personal you get with Bell Rock.
 And guess what?
 It looks like a bell, duh!